Doichain/bounties/README.md

 ## Connects to a Github profile reads out issues with a certain label and provides and admin frontend to add and configure the imported bounties.
 Users (bounty hunters) can block a bounty until the blocked date.

 ### TODOs
-- only show bounties with higher then 0 DOI / Fiat bounty
 - remove bounty / or disable it from local database if bounty-tag is removed from github
 - allowing the admin to put a longer/shorter time frame to block an issue
 - resize window.frame (if available) dynamically depending on the size of the underlying table (js)